 Christ’s introductory title as the One “who died and came to life again” would be encouraging to these potential martyrs (2:8).
 The church members at Smyrna could face martyrdom in full confidence.
 They would be resurrected to eternal life by the one who himself was victorious over death through a resurrection.

 The members at Smyrna were poverty-stricken people.
 Yet, Christ says they were spiritually rich (2:9).
 The contrast with Laodicea is significant.
 The Laodicean church assumed it was rich, but it was spiritually impoverished (3:27).

 Problems at Smyrna (2:9-10)

-The church at Smyrna apparently suffered at the hands of a group "who say they are Jews and are not, but are a synagogue of Satan" (2:9).
+The church at Smyrna apparently suffered at the hands of a group “who say they are Jews and are not, but are a synagogue of Satan” (2:9).
 These Jews thought they were the people of God but were actually the representatives of his adversary (John 8:31-47).
-In all likelihood, the people referred to were local Jewish citizens of Smyrna who opposed the church.
+The people referred to were probably Jewish citizens of Smyrna who opposed the church.
 They may have been pressing the local government to take action against the Christians.

 Why are these people said not to be Jews?
 They were Jews by race and religion.
 But they were not spiritual Jews, in the sense that the New Testament defines a Jew.
 Paul made the point in his writings: “A man is a Jew if he is one inwardly; and circumcision is circumcision of the heart, by the Spirit” (Romans 2:29).
 The church saw itself as the Israel of God, the “true circumcision” who worshiped God in Spirit and put its faith in Jesus Christ (Philippians 3:3).